We utitilise many different methods and technologies to further our research goals.

 Social media can also be an effective way of getting your message across and engaging others in your research.
 Twitter in particular has an active academic community.

-Hashtags such as #twitterstorians have emerged, promoting dialogue, creating strong links and offering a space to go to for assistance.
+Hashtags such as #twitterstorians and #askarchivists have emerged, promoting dialogue, creating strong links and offering a space to go to for assistance.
 Your Twitter feed can also be integrated with your blog or website to encourage your readers to get involved in the dialogue, or simply to keep them up-to-date with the latest project news.

 We use a free, open source platform for managing and displaying digital collections, that is designed for scholars, museums, libraries, archives, and enthusiasts.